cpichard/usdtweak/README.md

 # usdtweak

-A free and open source Pixar's USD editor, still in early development.
+usdtweak is a free and open source Pixar's USD editor, still in early development, but it can already be used for small and simple tasks like cleaning asset coming from blender, creating new layers or even inspecting existing usd files.

-The UI is built with [ImGUI](https://github.com/ocornut/imgui) and is fully C++/OpenGL.
-The code is organised such that it should eventually be possible to reuse the widgets in other C++ projects using OpenGL and USD.
+This project is fully C++/OpenGL and relies on [ImGUI](https://github.com/ocornut/imgui) for the UI.

 ## Sneak peek